-Sales of beer declined substantially over the course of 2020 as the entire category was heavily negatively impacted by the COVID-19 pandemic.
-Major sales declines were registered in both the off-trade and on-trade during the year as consumers avoided purchasing beer wherever possible due to the adverse economic situation that unfolded over the course of the year as the COVID-19 pandemic interrupted commercial activity in key sectors of the Indonesian economy.
+Sales of beer declined sharply in 2020 due to the impact of the COVID-19 pandemic.
+A significant decline was registered in both the off-trade and on-trade channels during the year as consumers avoided purchasing beer wherever possible due to the adverse economic situation, with the COVID-19 pandemic interrupting commercial activity in key sectors of the Indonesian economy.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.

 Understand the latest market trends and future growth opportunities for the Beer industry in Indonesia with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.